SNH078/CMM-General-Store-App/README.md

 ------------------------------------------------------------------------------
 📸 As part of my initiative, I added the store’s location and images to Google Maps, which have now received 800+ views from local users ,indicating active discovery and interest.

+This project bridges the offline and online gap, bringing visibility to a neighborhood store through both software and community-driven efforts.

 <img width="200" height="500" alt="image" src="https://github.com/user-attachments/assets/70211ec0-0c51-4789-9508-e6252771d25d" />